 For years, I doodled on napkins, recorded radio programs on cassette tape and tinkered with computers.
-My fascination with the pen soon became a fascination with the mouse (not long after the invention of the mouse), and programming in BASIC soon became programming in HTML.
+My fascination with the pen soon became a fascination with the mouse (not long after the invention of the mouse), and programming in BASIC soon became programming in WordPerfect 5.1 which eventually became programming in HTML.

 After years of practicing magic with Photoshop, learning HTML the old-fashioned way (view source) and doing my own blogging with Movable Type, I decided to throw caution to the wind and combine these skills to form a web design agency.
 The idea of helping people build a website, a tool that let them express themselves visually but let them manage the content on their own site—it was a revolutionary concept and it got me excited.

 So, in 2005, I started Plasticmind Design.

 It was actually my client work for AMC Networks which led me to the next part of my journey.
 In 2010, I started work at AMC (then called Rainbow Media) as Director of Platform Development.
 I worked with a great team and helped build some cool stuff that is still being used by the different channels.
 It was a wonderful job: challenging, exhilarating and ultimately rewarding.

 The hour-and-a-half commute, however, was proving difficult with a young family.
 That’s when Elise Bauer approached me about coming on at Simply Recipes.
 I worked there until the company was acquired in 2016, then I went back to freelance design.